You only need to look at the provençal landscape to understand at once why its cheese is so special.

 Originally these were made of recyclable woven wickerwork; today they're made of less glamorous, but more hygienic white plastic and the brousse is still traditionally served in them.

-"Brousse du Rove has a mellow, fresh perfume with subtle hints of the garrigue, a touch of salt from the sea, and a very fine texture," says Gouiran, in an attempt to describe the cheese's distinctive taste.
+"Brousse du Rove has a mellow, fresh perfume with subtle hints of the garrigue, a touch of salt from the sea, and a very fine texture," Gouiran says, in an attempt to describe the cheese's distinctive taste.

 He also claims it has medicinal properties.
 Goat's milk is easier to digest than cow's milk, he says, as well as being more nourishing and less likely to cause allergies.
 Peasants traditionally gave brousse to sick children.

-Gouiran - whose name derives from the Celtic for "eagle's beak" - is a goatherd as well as a cheese-maker and takes this vocation very seriously.
+Gouiran - whose name derives from the Celtic for "eagle's beak" - takes his vocation very seriously.
 "It is a noble profession, a state of being, a philosophy," he says.
 "A sacred calling."

 His current herd numbers about 360 goats, predominantly female, though there is also a single castrated male, known in local dialect as a menon or menoun, which is the mascot for the troop.

-Gouiran's family has kept goats since the early 15th century, as once did every other family in Le Rove, which has a goat on its coat of arms.
-A statue of a goat also straddles a little fountain in front of the town hall.
+Gouiran's family has kept goats since the early 15th century, as once did every other family in Le Rove.
+The town even has a goat on its coat of arms and a statue of a goat straddles the little fountain in front of the town hall.

 But Le Rove's closeness to Marseille almost destroyed this ancient tradition.
 As the city expanded, it ballooned into a commuter suburb.
 By the 1960s farming had been replaced by what Gouiran calls "modernism and formica".